fleetdm/fleet/docs/REST API/rest-api.md

 _Available in Fleet Premium._

 Update a package to install on macOS, Windows, or Linux (Ubuntu) hosts.
-Changes to the installer package will reset installation counts.
-Changes to any field other than `self_service` will cancel pending installs for the old package.

 `PATCH /api/v1/fleet/software/titles/:title_id/package`